cpplibv/libv/LIBV-TODO.md

-libv.ui: verify: check if mark remove should be recursive | it is, markRemove does it perfectly libv.ui: remove layout flag | invalidated: used to exclude components that are marked for removal from the current loop app.theme: Improve SOW management
+libv.ui: verify: check if mark remove should be recursive | it is, markRemove does it perfectly libv.ui: remove layout flag | invalidated: used to exclude components that are marked for removal from the current loop app.theme: Improve SOW management app.theme: Solve the event loop problem | in place, not really generalized app.theme: box shape | solved with rounded box with corner = 0

 --- STACK ------------------------------------------------------------------------------------------